 Taking minutes involves more than simply writing notes, especially during virtual and remote meetings.
 Being able to keep up, turn notes into concise minutes and cascade the relevant action points to the right people are all critical skills that minute takers must master now more than ever.

-Through the use of virtual breakout rooms, to facilitate interactive writing sessions in smaller groups, gain the confidence to take better minutes.
+Through the use of virtual breakout rooms that facilitate interactive writing sessions in smaller groups, gain the confidence to take better minutes.

 Course materials and resources will be distributed online to aid your learning during day.